ADHD Adult Screening: Understanding ADHD in Adults - A Comprehensive Guide

 • Tasks and projects remain unfinished.

-• Organization and priority-setting become difficult.
+• Managing tasks that require organization and priority-setting becomes difficult.

 • Boring or repetitive tasks lead to distraction.